wp-plugins/avchat-3/readme.txt

 Contributors: stefan.avchat, naicuoctavian, radu.patron, lucian.alexandru
 License: GPLv2 or later

-The Video Chat Plugin Standard for WordPress handles the integration between WordPress and AVChat - a powerful web video chat solution.
+The Video Chat Plugin Community Lite for WordPress handles the basic integration between WordPress and AVChat - a powerful video chat platform.

 == Description ==

-The Video Chat Plugin Standard handles the integration between AVChat and your WordPress website.
-Once installed it increases members engagement through live audio, video, text chat in public and private chat rooms, music, emoticons, YouTube videos, file sharing, etc. and can also be setup to increase web site revenues through ads, memberships or ppv.
+The Video Chat Plugin Community Lite ads group video chat, rich text chat with emoticons and YouTube videos, file sharing, public and private chat rooms, music rooms and more to your WordPress website.

+The features can be enabled or disabled for each user group in your website using permissions.
+For example members can have access to video chat while visitors might not.
+It’s up to you to decide what each user role can do in the video chat.

+Ads can be shown around the chat to increase web site revenues or you can charge a monthly membership fee (3rd party plugin reuqired) for access to the video chat.

-NEW 2.0 VERSION JANUARY 2015: All new backend interface with access to the video chat, feedback form, detailed descriptions for each setting and tabbed menu for easier navigation.
+NEW 2.0 VERSION JANUARY 2015: All new backend interface with direct access to the video chat, a new feedback form, detailed descriptions for each setting and tabbed backend menu for easier navigation.

  ★★★★ 2000+ clients already use AVChat on their WordPress websites ★★★★